oviney/containerized-pipeline/README.md

 `docker run -p 8080:8080 --rm --name myjenkins jenkins/jenkins:lts`

-**Note:** I used a specific tag; I am using the latest LTS tag, I want the version to always be the latest LTS version.
+> I used a specific tag; I am using the latest LTS tag, I want the version to always be the latest LTS version.

-**Note:** We name the container `--name myjenkins`  so it is easier to refer to it later, otherwise, Docker will name it randomly, and we added the `–-rm` flag to delete the container once we stop it.
+> We name the container `--name myjenkins`  so it is easier to refer to it later, otherwise, Docker will name it randomly, and we added the `–-rm` flag to delete the container once we stop it.
 This will ensure we are running Jenkins in an immutable fashion and everything configures on the fly.
 If we want to preserve any data, we will do it explicitly.

 We won't need to worry about setting an admin password.
 This was automated in the Docker file.